 I don’t have all of the following diagnosis, but I was labeled with them in the past 20 years.
 I would rather be on the other side of the mental health field, but well, this has its own benefits too, once you acknowledge your issues and start to heal.

 You can’t change your past, but you can learn from it.
 There are some things you can and some you can’t influence much.
-But there is always something you can influence – yourself and your future.
+But there is always something you can influence – yourself, right here right now, in the present.

 It’s really important that you see the whole picture, your whole self.
 No matter the label, you’re still that kind or unkind, generous, courageous, passionate, responsible or irresponsible, annoying, creative etc. self.